Akil Mitchell: Professional career

 On August 4, 2018, Mitchell signed with Boulazac Basket Dordogne of the French LNB Pro A.

 On July 30, 2019, he signed with Pallacanestro Trieste of the Italian Lega Basket Serie A (LBA).

 The 2019–20 season in Italy was cancelled early due to the COVID-19 pandemic.

 But in Israel the season was restored, and Mitchell signed with Hapoel Gilboa Galil on May 26, 2020, for the end of the season.

 On August 16, 2020, he signed with Maccabi Rishon LeZion in Israel.
 Mitchell averaged 15.6 points, 8.8 rebounds (third in the Israeli Basketball Premier League), 2.8 assists and 1.6 steals (9th) per game, with a .599 field goal percentage (8th).

 On July 14, 2021, he signed with Karşıyaka Basket of the Turkish Super League.
 Mitchell averaged 4.3 points, 5.3 rebounds, and 2.0 assists per game.

 On November 25 of the same year, he signed with Brose Bamberg of the Basketball Bundesliga (BBL).

 On August 2, 2022, Mitchell signed with Greek club AEK Athens.
+In 22 domestic league games, he averaged 12.6 points, 8 rebounds, and 2.6 assists, playing around 26 minutes per contest.
+Additionally, he averaged 14.5 points, 8.5 rebounds and 2.9 assists in the club's Basketball Champions League campaign, where they reached the quarter-finals.

+On April 29, 2023, he signed a contract with Grises de Humacao of the Baloncesto Superior Nacional in Puerto Rico.

+On September 7, 2023, Mitchell signed with Ningbo Rockets of the Chinese Basketball Association (CBA).
+On January 14, 2024, his contract was terminated.

+On March 11, 2024, Mitchell signed with Criollos de Caguas of the Baloncesto Superior Nacional.

+On July 5, 2024, Mitchell signed with Yokohama B-Corsairs of the B.League.
+On September 1, his contract was terminated at his request.

+On September 19, 2024, Mitchell signed with Qingdao Eagles of the Chinese Basketball Association (CBA).
+On November 5, he left Qingdao Eagles, replaced by Jordan Mickey.

+On November 10, 2024, Mitchell signed with the Meralco Bolts of the Philippine Basketball Association (PBA) as the team's import for the 2024–25 PBA Commissioner's Cup and the 2024–25 East Asia Super League.